Some in Ga. GOP want closed primaries after Trump picks lose - NewsBreak

 The calls for change are coming from party activists after crossover voters may have provided the margin of victory for Raffensperger, who refused to heed Trump's calls to overturn his 2020 election defeat in the state.

 Raffensperger cleared the 50% threshold required to avoid a runoff election against U.S. Rep. Jody Hice, his Trump-backed challenger, by just over 27,000 votes, according to the latest AP tallies.
 Based on early voting data alone, 37,144 former Democrats voted in the Republican primary.
-The total number of crossovers including Election Day votes will be even higher.
+The total number of crossovers including Election Day votes, set to be revealed in coming weeks, will be even higher.

 An AP examination of voting records from before the Trump era shows at least a portion of Georgia’s 37,000 party switchers in 2022 had been in the Republican camp before Trump took office.
 Roughly between 9,000 to 13,000 voted Republican in the 2010, 2012 and 2014 primaries, according to the L2 data.